 The profit target is an estimate.
 I have absolutely no idea how far the price is going to run, and neither does anyone else I have ever met or seen.
 I just look are prior tendencies and stick with that.
 It works well for me.

 I am not concerned if the price runs past my profit target.
 Ideally, it should.
-I take my profits and move onto the next opportunity.
+I take my profits and move on to the next opportunity.
 Some stocks will produce multiple trades as they trend over time.
-I prefer to get in and out instead of trying to hold through choppiness and corrections for a bigger profit.
+I prefer to get in and out instead of trying to hold through choppiness and corrections

-Take what you like and incorporate it into your method.
+Take what you like from this article and incorporate it into your method.
 Leave the rest.

 Cory Mitchell, CMT